 Dr. Qiang Lee, Ph.
 D.; OMD.; Instructor; L.A c.

 Dr. Qiang Lee graduated from Guang Zhou University of Traditional Chinese Medicine, China, in 2000.
 After he completed his one year internship at Shen Zhen Traditional Chinese Medicine Hospital in China, he came to the United States and continued to further his Chinese medicine education at Samra University of Oriental Medicine in Los Angeles, and received his Master's of Science degree in Acupuncture and Oriental Medicine in 2003.
 He then attended Yuin University in Compton, Los Angeles, and received his Ph.
-D. degree in Acupuncture and Oriental Medicine in 2005.
+D. degree of Phiosophy in Oriental Medicine in 2005.

 Dr. Qiang Lee has been a faculty member and instructor at Kingston University since 2005.
 He currently teaches acupuncture and Chinese herbology and herb formula courses for Master's of Acupuncture and Oriental Medicine Programs.

 Dr. Qiang Lee is also an active member of the China Association of Integrated Medicine of TCM and the California Acupuncture Medical Association.